Skip to Content

 Tennis in Times of Upheaval

-The best part about having.
-A sport is that it can be pastime and workout and outlet.
+The best part about having a sport is that it can be pastime and workout and outlet.
 A reason to travel and a welcome distraction at home.

 Two weeks ago, in a kind of dull post-election haze, I hopped a plane to Oahu and posted up at the Four Seasons Ko Olina’s rooftop tennis center.
 I don’t turn tail and run in the face of every emergency, but after what many would describe as a cataclysm, I was powerless to resist the promise of a lei greeting.